 The ISO tracks the system emissions, rates, and trends for NOX, SOX, and CO2 to help gauge the potential effects of future environmental regulations on the system and in response to historical requests from the states for emissions data.
 The ISO’s most recent air emissions report, the 2013 ISO New England Electric Generator Air Emissions Report, provides detailed historical trends and emissions rate data using methodologies developed with input from stakeholders.

 A shift in the fuel mix powering the region directly contributes to the changing regional emissions, Since 2004, the annual total NOX emissions have decreased by 60%; SO2, by 88%; and CO2, by 28%.
 The reductions in emissions resulted primarily from the regional shift away from electrical energy production by older oil- and coal-fired generation to efficient natural gas-fired generation and increasing reliance on imports (see Section 7.6).
-Other factors that lowered emissions include the high capacity factors achieved by nuclear generators; the growth of both energy efficiency and renewable resources with low or zero emissions; the addition of environmental controls to generators, which reduce the production of pollutants; and transmission improvements, which decrease the dispatch and commitment of high-polluting generators. shows the regional annual emissions for New England.
+Other factors that lowered emissions include the high capacity factors achieved by nuclear generators; the growth of both energy efficiency and renewable resources with low or zero emissions; the addition of environmental controls to generators, which reduce the production of pollutants; and transmission improvements, which decrease the dispatch and commitment of high-polluting generators.
+Figure 9-2 shows the regional annual emissions for New England.